oapicf/endoflife.date-api-clients/clients/javascript/generated/docs/DefaultApi.md

 let apiInstance = new EndoflifeDate.DefaultApi();
-let product = "product_example"; // String | Product URL as per the canonical URL on the endofife.date website let cycle = "cycle_example"; // String | Release Cycle for which the details must be fetched apiInstance.getApiProductCycleJson(product, cycle, (error, data, response) => {
+let product = "product_example"; // String | Product URL as per the canonical URL on the endofife.date website let cycle = "cycle_example"; // String | Release Cycle for which the details must be fetched.
+Any slash character in the cycle name will be replaced with dashes.
+For example FreeBSD's releng/14.0 becomes releng-14.0. apiInstance.getApiProductCycleJson(product, cycle, (error, data, response) => {
   if (error) {
     console.error(error);